open-source-platform-base/open-source-platform-base.github.io/index.md

 3. Data-Driven Accessibility Tools, Metrics and Evaluation Frameworks
 4. Practical Challenges in Ability-Based Assistive Technologies
 5. Accessibility in Robotics and Autonomous Vehicles
-6. Long-Tail/Low-Shot Recognition of Accessibility-Based Tasks
+6. Long-Tail and Low-Shot Recognition of Accessibility-Based Tasks
 7. Accessible Homes, Hospitals, Cities, Infrastructure, Transportation
 8. Crowdsourcing and Annotation Tools for Vision and Accessibility
 9. Empirical Real-World Studies in Inclusive System Design